 ST generation switches boot only from flash.
-You can download the firmware image to flash via FTP or HTTP.
+You can download the firmware image to flash through FTP or HTTP.
 The loaded configuration is a configuration received from the TMS server.

-If the switch fails to load the application from flash and does not have the IP address of the Mitel server, you can set the IP address and boot parameters by connecting to the maintenance port and using the configuration menu.
-The configuration menu allows you to set the IP address of the switch and enter the Mitel server (boot host) IP address.
+If the switch fails to load the application from flash memory and does not have the IP address of the Mitel server, you can set the IP address and boot parameters by connecting to the maintenance port and using the configuration menu.
+The configuration menu allows you to set the IP address of the switch and enter the IP address of the Mitel server (boot host).